Succession and tenancy changes

 Assignment may be allowed in the following circumstances:

-Where the assignee could have succeeded to the tenancy if the tenant had died immediately before the assignment.
+where the assignee could have succeeded to the tenancy if the tenant had died immediately before the assignment

-Where the assignment is required in order to ensure that children are safeguarded under the Matrimonial and Family Proceedings Act.
-This is where the family home (or tenancy) has been awarded by the court to the parent taking sole responsibility for children.
+where the assignment is required in order to ensure that children are safeguarded under the Matrimonial and Family Proceedings Act.
+This is where the family home (or tenancy) has been awarded by the court to the parent taking sole responsibility for children

-The current tenant is transferring for medical or disability reasons and the new home is not large enough for the potential assignee to live there with them.
+the current tenant is transferring for medical or disability reasons and the new home is not large enough for the potential assignee to live there with them

-The tenant is transferring to somewhere to be cared for, such as a residential home and the potential assignee is not permitted to go.
+the tenant is transferring to somewhere to be cared for, such as a residential home, and the potential assignee is not permitted to go

-The tenant is going to live with a new partner and the partner's home is not large enough for the potential assignee to live there.
+the tenant is going to live with a new partner and the partner's home is not large enough for the potential assignee to live there

-The tenant is moving to a different part of the country and the potential assignee has strong links with Gateshead, for example they work or study here.
+the tenant is moving to a different part of the country and the potential assignee has strong links with Gateshead, for example they work or study here

 If the assignee would not qualify for the property because it is larger than they need, was built or adapted for a person with medical needs, or has an age criteria which is not met for this property type, they will be made one reasonable offer by way of a direct let to enable them to move into another more suitable property.

-The current tenant and the potential assignee must meet the requirements on debt, anti-social behaviour and condition of the home as set out in section 4.3 of our Allocations Policy
+The current tenant and the potential assignee must meet the requirements on debt, antisocial behaviour and condition of the home as set out in section 4.3 of our Allocations Policy.

 Joint tenancies